bio-tools/biotoolsRdf/model/README.md

-foaf:name                   | Misc entity has a name foaf:mbox                   | Credited entity has an email address foaf:page                   | Misc. entity has a URL pov:hasVersion              | Misc. entity has an associated version number rdfs:comment                | Misc. entity has an associated note
+foaf:name                   | Misc entity has a name foaf:mbox                   | Credited entity has an email address foaf:page                   | Misc. entity has a URL dcterms:hasVersion          | Misc. entity has an associated version number rdfs:comment                | Misc. entity has an associated note